dedis/doc/cosi/cosi.md

 + the Challenge packet for the Challenge phase
 + the Response packet for the Response phase

-The packets formats are described in details in the section XXX Packet Format XXX.
+The packet formats are described in details in the section XXX Packet Format XXX.

 For simplicity, we assume there is a designated leader who is responsible for collecting the shares and generating the signature.
 This leader could be any of